prerakpanwar/Data_Engineering_Azure/README.md

-Masters Project + Presentation for Big Data Analytics Subject.
+Masters Project + Presentation for Big Data Analytics Subject (CIS602).
 The Project Architecture is shown in the above picture.

 Learning outcomes: